Topological phases of bosons with local parity coupling on a dimerized lattice

 To characterize the bulk topology of these phases, we compute the twisted phase winding number,

-where $\ket{\Psi(\theta)}$ denotes the many-body ground state satisfying the twisted boundary condition $\hat b_{L+1} = e^{i\theta} \hat b_1$~\cite{Hatsugai1, Hatsugai2, Grusdt_2013, Sebastian_2020}.
+where $\ket{\Psi(\theta)}$ denotes the many-body ground state satisfying the twisted boundary condition $\hat b_{L} = e^{i\theta} \hat b_0$~\cite{Hatsugai1, Hatsugai2, Grusdt_2013, Sebastian_2020}.
 At half filling, the twist spans the full interval $\theta_{\max}=2\pi$.
-By contrast, at unit filling and for $V_p<0$, boson pairing effectively halves the Brillouin zone, resulting in $\theta_{\max}=\pi$~\cite{Sebastian_2020}.
-A quantized value $\nu=1$ signals a topological phase, while $\nu=0$ corresponds to a trivial one.
-We emphasize that a vanishing value of $\nu$, as defined here, does not distinguish between gapped and gapless phases.
+By contrast, at unit filling and for $V_p<0$, boson pairing effectively halves the twist periodicity, resulting in $\theta_{\max}=\pi$~\cite{Sebastian_2020}.
+As discussed later, sufficiently negative $V_p$ favors tightly bound boson pairs that behave as composite bosons.
+Since these pairs acquire twice the phase under flux insertion, the relevant parameter space is traversed over $\theta\in[0,\pi]$.
+Accordingly, a quantized value $\nu=1$ indicates a nontrivial winding of the single-boson sector at half filling, whereas at unit filling it characterizes the topology of the effective paired-boson sector.
+In the latter case, $\nu$ should be viewed as a probe of the emergent paired degrees of freedom rather than as a conventional symmetry-protected topological invariant of the original bosonic system.
+A value $\nu=0$ corresponds to a trivial winding.
+We emphasize that a vanishing value of $\nu$, as defined here, does not by itself distinguish between gapped and gapless phases.

 We evaluate $\nu$ using exact diagonalization on a small chain, which allows for explicit tracking of the Berry phase evolution under twisted boundary conditions.
-Figs.~\ref{fig:nu}(b) and \ref{fig:nu}(c) display the resulting winding number in the $V_p$--$t_1$ plane at half and unit filling, respectively.
+Figs.~\ref{fig:nu}(b) and \ref{fig:nu}(c) display the resulting winding number in the $t_1$--$V_p$ plane at half and unit filling, respectively.
 At half filling [Fig.~\ref{fig:nu}(b)], a topological phase with $\nu=1$ appears exclusively for positive parity coupling $V_p>0$, stabilized by the interplay of bond dimerization and parity-induced even--odd occupation structure.
 At unit filling [Fig.~\ref{fig:nu}(c)], the situation is inverted: the topological phase is realized only for negative coupling $V_p<0$.
 In both cases, the topological region expands as the dimerization is strengthened, i.e., as $t_1 \to 0$.